-- The system clock is used to select and supply the fastest clock in the system for general system clock requirements and clock synchronization of the PSoC device. - Bus clock 16-bit divider uses the system clock to generate the system's bus clock used for data transfers and the CPU.
-The CPU clock is directly derived from the bus clock. - Eight fully programmable 16-bit clock dividers generate digital system clocks for general use in the digital system, as configured by the design's requirements.
+- The system clock is used to select and supply the fastest clock in the system for general system clock requirements and clock synchronization of the PSoC device. - Bus Clock 16-bit divider uses the system clock to generate the system's bus clock used for data transfers and the CPU.
+The CPU clock is directly derived from the bus clock.

+- Eight fully programmable 16-bit clock dividers generate digital system clocks for general use in the digital system, as configured by the design's requirements.
 Digital system clocks can generate custom clocks derived from any of the seven clock sources for any purpose.
 Examples include baud rate generators, accurate PWM periods, and timer clocks, and many others.
-If more than eight digital clock dividers are required, the UDBs and fixed function timer/counter/PWMs can also generate clocks. - Four 16-bit clock dividers generate clocks for the analog system components that require clocking, such as the ADC.
+If more than eight digital clock dividers are required, the Universal Digital Blocks (UDBs) and fixed function Timer/Counter/PWMs can also generate clocks. - Four 16-bit clock dividers generate clocks for the analog system components that require clocking, such as ADCs and mixers.
 The analog clock dividers include skew control to ensure that critical analog events do not occur simultaneously with digital switching events.
 This is done to reduce analog system noise.